 Additional benefits of using a 3PL’s WMS

-- Avoid systems investments: While the capabilities of WMS systems are indispensable to modern businesses, they do come with a hefty price tag.
-A full system for warehouse inventory management, eCommerce, and order/shipment management can cost anywhere from the low five-figure range to well into six-figure territory.
+- Avoid systems investments: While the capabilities of WMS systems are indispensable to modern businesses, they can come with a hefty price tag.
 3PL customers can largely avoid this cost by paying only for the WMS resources they use.
 Some 3PLs, like Kanban Logistics, do not charge customers for WMS usage and instead charge only for related labor (e.g., the labor involved with pick and pack).

-- Ability to support integrations: The WMS can integrate with a 3PL’s other platforms (e.g., transportation management systems [TMS]) and with external software platforms via electronic data interchange (EDI).
+- Ability to support integrations: The WMS can integrate with a 3PL’s other platforms (e.g., transportation management systems) and with external software platforms via electronic data interchange (EDI).
 This includes eCommerce platforms such as Amazon, Shopify and Magento, so that orders placed on those platforms feed directly into the WMS.
 Subsequent actions by the 3PL (e.g., shipping) are then reported by the WMS back to the eCommerce platform.
-The WMS can also integrate with carrier portals (e.g., FedEx, USPS and UPS) for real-time shipping updates.
+The WMS can also integrate with parcel carrier portals for real-time shipping updates.

-- Ability to customize stock rotation and handle recalls: 3PL WMS systems enable each of their customers to follow their chosen stock rotation protocols (e.g., FEFO, FIFO).
-For food and pharmaceutical companies, the WMS is a key component of product recalls – whether real or mock.
+- Ability to customize stock rotation and handle recalls: WMS systems support 3PL inventory rotation protocols like FEFO and FIFO.
+For food and pharmaceutical companies, the WMS is a key component of product recalls.
 In the event of such a recall, the WMS will assign the flagged items to a segregated hold location and prevent them from being distributed.

 - Just-in-time capabilities: 3PLs like Kanban that specialize in just in time arrangements with manufacturers lean on their warehouse inventory management systems to streamline the process.
 For example, if a 3PL stores raw materials for a manufacturer, it will be notified by the WMS whenever an order is placed requiring those materials.
-The 3PL can then immediately supply the manufacturer so that the final product can be produced.
+The 3PL can then immediately supply the manufacturer.

 - Custom reporting: WMS systems not only perform an almost endless array of functions, they can report on them too.
 From standard stock reports to fully-customized KPIs that matter most to your stakeholders, the 3PL WMS can give you the reports you need when you need them.